Swifter1243/ReMapper/examples.md

 can tell it's correct if it gets added to the top import statement.

-If you want to explore what's in this package, you can add `import * as r from "https://deno.land/x/remapper@v1.1.0/mod.ts";` and then type `remapper` anywhere, add a period, and see what comes up.
+If you want to explore what's in this package, you can add `import * as r from "https://deno.land/x/remapper@v2.0.0/mod.ts";` and then type `r` anywhere, add a period, and see what comes up.
 It is preferred that you still autocomplete the imports, though.
 As otherwise you'll have to prefix everything with `r.`